media-admin/macoffice/cms/wp-content/plugins/advanced-woo-search/readme.txt

 = What is Advanced Woo Search? =

-Advanced Woo Search as is advanced search plugin for WooCommerce shops.
-Its packed with many usefull features like:
+Advanced Woo Search is a WooCommerce search plugin.
+It allows searching for WooCommerce products and product taxonomies.
+Plugin is packed with many powerful search features like searching in any product field, smart search based on relevance score, fuzzy search, search results customizations and much more.

-* Search by product title, content, short description, SKU, tags, categories, ID, custom fields, attributes, taxonomies.
-* Support for variable product and its variations.
-* Multilingual plugins support.
-* Search and display product tags, categories, custom taxonomies.
-* and many more...

-Please visit [features page](https://advanced-woo-search.com/features/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo) for full list of available features.

 = What are the requirements to use Advanced Woo Search? =